Esin Durmus

 Tianyi Zhang, Faisal Ladhak, Esin Durmus, Percy Liang, Kathleen McKeown, Tatsunori B Hashimoto

-In Proceedings of TACL, 2024.
+TACL, 2024.

 Evaluating Human-Language Model Interaction